-Thomas was born ca 1700, possibly in Maryland.
-He arrived in Baltimore County ca 1718.
-From a deposition made by Thomas Tredway in 1774, provided by Jared Tredway (Thanks Jared), Thomas states the following: "He was 74 years of age, and that he knew Antil Deaver since coming to this county in 1718, when he was a boarder of Antil's.
+*Thomas was born ca 1700, it is known where he hailed from; only that he arrived in Baltimore County ca 1718 per a deposition made by him in 1774, provided by Jared Tredway (Thanks Jared), Thomas stated the following: "He was 74 years of age, and that he knew Antil Deaver since coming to this county in 1718 (Antil coming to the County or Thomas?), when he was a boarder of Antil's.
 He also stated that he worked for John Webster in 1719."
 Thomas became a farmer, and an Inn holder, owning a large plantation and tracts of land on the upper Chesapeake Bay, near Joppa.
 His staple crop was tobacco.
 According to Dr. Alexander Hamilton, whom a book was written on, he states that Thomas was a large pursy man.
 Thomas was married four times and had 9 children.
-His first wife was Ann _____ (1724 -1734), 2nd wife was Mary Bull/Ball (1734 -1741/42), 3rd wife was Elizabeth McComas (1743 -1759/60), and

 2. Mary Tredway, born 08 Nov 1726 in Baltimore Co., Maryland, married Clothworthy Cunningham (Thanks Jared).
 Clothworthy was born ca 1720.
 She was listed in Richard and Jane Tredway's son Thomas Tredway's Will dated 21 Jul 1749 in Baltimore Co., Maryland.
 Mary witnessed the Will of Mary Deaver on 29 Jul, 1749 along with her father Thomas and step mother Elizabeth.
 Mary was also mentioned in her brother John's Will dated 1767.
 Mary was also left a "stript potting gound (gown)" in Mary Lee Tredway's (her step mother) Will dated 1779.
 Clothworthy died on 29 Aug 1780 in Harford Co., Maryland.
 Mary was listed as the administratrix to her husbands estate.
 Mary, however, was not listed in her fathers Will, possibly due to the matters caused by her husband Clothworthy's estate.
 Mary and Clothworthy's children were listed in Mary's fathers will.
 Children: George Cory, James, Thomas, Crispen, and Daniel Cunningham.